ankumar/architecture/README.md

 ## 2. Tools & Experiences

-Platform is a perspective, Serving customers... **"Platform” with a standardized interface allowing decentralized development.
+Platform is a perspective, Serving customers ... **"Platform” with a standardized interface allowing decentralized development.
 Programs built with it are “continually valid and observable from the very beginning of its construction”.**

 [Low code/no code - Write nothing; Deploy nowhere!](https://twitter.com/kelseyhightower/status/961026365146320896)
 * [Frontend - JAMstack](https://snipcart.com/blog/jamstack)